 Going back to nature

-For thousands of years, we used natural pigments.
-Now by working with nature we can circle back and once again borrow colour from living things.
-This time, however, by working with nature, we can do so without harming the environment, compromising on quality or relying on supply chain availability.
+For thousands of years, we used natural pigments; but in the industrial age, natural dyes were quickly out-competed by synthetic dyes in cost, scalability, and performance.
+At Colorifix, we are circling back to nature and once again finding inspiration in its diverse palette.
+This time, however, we can do so without ever harming the environment, compromising on quality, or relying on supply chain availability.

 The science of sustainable colour